rivtlib-dev/rivtlib.github.io/docs/rivtapi.md

+            The *rivtText* superset includes commands, tags and single line Python

+            statements.
+Commands read or write files into and out of the calculation

+            and start the line with ||.
+Tags format text and end a line with _[tag].

+            Block tags start the block with ___[tag] (three underscores) and end with a

+            blank line.

-            rivt command parameters are separated by |.
-User selections are separated
+            *rivt* command parameters are separated by |.
+In the summary below, user

-            by semi-colons for a single selection and commas for multiply selectable
+            selections are separated by semi-colons for single value selections and

-            settings.
-The first line of each method specifies formatting and labeling
+            commas for list settings.
+The first line of each method specifies

-            parameters for that rivt string.
-The method label can be a section or
+            formatting and labeling parameters for that calc or rivt-string.
+The method

-            paragraph title, or a label for bookmarking (see tags for usage).
+            label can be a section or paragraph title, or simple a label for bookmarking

+            and searching (see tags for usage).

             ========= ==================================================================

-            API name           method, first line settings and commands
+            API name       methods, settings and commands [snippet insert prefix]

             ========= ==================================================================

             repo      rv.R("""method label | calc title | utf;pdf;html;inter | page #

+            [rvr]

                           ||text, ||table, ||github ||project

                           """)

             insert    rv.I("""method label | /docs/folder_override;default

+            [rvi]

                           ||text, ||table, ||image, ||image2, ||attach